O x colemanii is a plant of uncertain taxonomic status and the

 non-species status, there are however others who cite examples of populations

 where neither O. mascula or O. pauciflora can

 be found within a sufficiently close radius of the hybrid so as to be

-capable of exerting any continued genetic impression.
+capable of exerting any continued genetic input.
 Whilst

 in our experience we have found a number of colonies where the parent